-Guest post from Marci of Our Heavenly Home:
+Guest post from Marci of My Heavenly Recipes:

-I’m willing to bet that you don’t need anymore toys laying around your house, right?!?
+I’m willing to bet that you don’t need any more toys lying around your house, right?!?

-Whether you create a themed gift basket using items listed below, or throw a few of the non-toy gifts into a gift bag, I’m sure they will be a welcome surprise for anyone on your gift list!
+Whether you create a themed gift basket using the items listed below or throw a few of the non-toy gifts into a gift bag, I’m sure they will be a welcome surprise for anyone on your gift list!

 - Karate Class